 Tip: By default, PSR only saves the last 25 screenshots which help in reducing the size of the capture file.
 You can increase the number of screenshots to be stored in the Steps Recover “Settings”.

 I hope you like this post!
-By using PSR tool, am sure you would spend your valuable time in other aspects rather than taking screenshots and documenting and writing the description for the taken for issue report.
+By using PSR tool, am sure you would spend your valuable time in other aspects rather than taking screenshots and documenting and writing the description for issue report.

 1. Record steps to reproduce a problem